By: Haylie Smart | Category: Health & Fitness | Issue: June 2023

 Dr. James Webb

-For close to eighteen years, Dr. James Webb’s practice has helped people of all ages treat osteoporosis.
-And with May being National Osteoporosis Awareness and Prevention Month, Webb was glad to help educate people on the disease for those who may be unfamiliar with it.
+For over 18 years, Dr. James Webb’s practice has helped people of all ages treat osteoporosis.
+He is glad to help educate people on the disease for those who may be unfamiliar with it.

 “Osteoporosis is a general term for weakness in the bones,” he said.
 “Where the bones are more prone to fractures under normal activities, rather than [major] accidents.”